 Turkish Health Law Malpractice Law Services in Turkey

 When doctors act carelessly, the results can be catastrophic for the patient.
 It is not surprising, then, that damage awards in medical malpractice cases are among the largest of all personal injury cases.
-Damages may include medical expenses, physical pain and suffering, emotional distress, lost wages, decreases in earning potential, punitive damages, as well as compensation for partial or complete impairment, disfigurement, and death.
+Damages may include medical expenses, physical pain, and suffering, emotional distress, lost wages, decreases in earning potential, punitive damages, as well as compensation for partial or complete impairment, disfigurement, and death.

 Expert witnesses play a unique role in medical malpractice lawsuits.
-Many of the issues debated in these cases, such as whether a surgery was performed correctly, are too complex for judges and juries to understand on their own.
+Many of the issues debated in these cases, such as whether surgery was performed correctly, are too complex for judges and juries to understand on their own.
 This means other doctors must be called upon to study the case, render an opinion, and explain their findings.
 For the injured patient, the expense of hiring an expert significantly increases the cost of bringing the claim.

 A number of public policy groups and elected officials oppose large damage awards in medical malpractice suits.
-Referred to as tort reform, this effort aims to pass legislation making it more difficult for injured people to file lawsuits, and to cap the amount of damages they can recover once they win.
+Referred to as tort reform, this effort aims to pass legislation making it more difficult for injured people to file lawsuits, and to cap the number of damages they can recover once they win.
 Proponents argue that tort reform will reduce the cost of health care, but the data is inconclusive, and the issue remains highly contentious.

 We will get Compensation for Your Suffering

-The first step in pursuing a medical malpractice case is to retain an expert attorney in malpractice law suits.
+The first step in pursuing a medical malpractice case is to retain an expert attorney in malpractice lawsuits.
 Unlike some other areas of the law, self-representation in these cases is not feasible.
 In fact, due to the financial resources and litigation expertise required, most attorneys do not accept medical malpractice cases.
 Plaintiffs should seek out a reputable law firm that specializes in medical malpractice.

 The attorney will begin by conducting an in-depth evaluation of the factual circumstances surrounding the incident.
 Hospital records and other evidence will be gathered, During the entire process, the plaintiff’s attorney must comply with a variety of procedural requirements.
 A single misstep can result in the case being dismissed.
-These requirements include a statute of limitations, which is a strict deadline for filing the lawsuit.
+These requirements include a statute of limitations, which is a strict deadline for filing a lawsuit.

 Patients trust doctors to perform their duties with care.
-However, when preventable accidents occur during the course of medical treatment, injured patients and their families often encounter insurance companies that want to deny compensation, or pay far less than they should.
+However, when preventable accidents occur during the course of medical treatment, injured patients and their families often encounter insurance companies that want to deny compensation or pay far less than they should.
 If medical malpractice is suspected, the best way to protect a patient’s rights is to contact a qualified attorney.

 What is Medical Malpractice?